phooey/is-it-raining/README.md

 ## Continuous Integration
 There is a simple `.travisyml` file in the project, and the code is automatically built, and all tests executed by [Travis](https://travis-ci.com) on all new commits and pull requests, as the service is very generously freely provided to all public open source GitHub projects.

+All tests are executed by Travis using maven and the various plugins.
+The JaCoCo plugin is also enforcing a 100% line coverage for the Java tests.
+Please note that a 100% line coverage is not a good measure of the quality of the tests, but for a small project like this it is a reasonable requirement.
+Some Java classes that contain no logic are excluded from this requirement.

 The build results are displayed with the build status image at the top of this README, and can also be viewed on the following page: https://travis-ci.org/phooey/is-it-raining